 This design, as I have seen, is specific to a few tea retailing chains and they seem to do it the best.
 If you found this design and enjoy it, awesome!
 But cheaper designs are going to suffer the same fate as the tea balls, which is rust and let more tea dust and leaves into your tea.
 These types of steepers are also not travel friendly, but a famous tea chain just came out with a collapsible model and let me tell you, it’s pretty rad.

-I did some research for you, and found that this mesh basket has great reviews.
-Also it has a little silicone lid which I wish my came with!
+I did some research for you and found that this mesh basket has great reviews.
+Also, it has a little silicone lid which I wish mine came with!
 You can snag that here.

 If you haven’t noticed, I hate tea dust in my tea!
 It’s pretty much inevitable but if I can avoid it, I will.
 My sister regularly uses a french press for her coffee and sediment at the bottom of her coffee or tea doesn’t bother her.
 It’s all about what works for you.